Affordable Care Act Tax Provisions

 The open enrollment period to purchase health insurance coverage for 2014 through the Health Insurance Marketplace ran from Oct.
 1, 2013, through March 31, 2014.
 If you are seeking information about how to obtain health care coverage or financial assistance to purchase health care coverage for you and your family, visit the Health and Human Services website, HealthCare.gov.

-Effect of Sequestration on Small Business Health Care Tax Credit
+Effect of Sequestration on Small Business Health Care Tax Credit - Tax-Exempt Employers Only

 Affected taxpayers will be notified through correspondence that a portion of their requested payment was subject to the sequester reduction and the amount.